Rotating black hole shadows in metric-affine bumblebee gravity: Construction of Shadows

 \section{Construction of Shadows}

-In Ref.~\cite{Ara_jo_Filho_2024}, the authors investigate LSB through the metric-affine traceless bumblebee model metric-affine generalization of the gravitational sector of the SME, incorporating the LV coefficients $u$ and $s_{\mu\nu}$, which, in particular, yield a metric-affine generalization of the gravitational sector.
+In Ref.~\cite{Ara_jo_Filho_2024}, the authors investigate LSB through the metric-affine traceless bumblebee model metric-affine generalization of the gravitational sector of the SME, incorporating the LSB coefficients $u$ and $s_{\mu\nu}$, which, in particular, yield a metric-affine generalization of the gravitational sector.

-In this context, we compute the black hole shadow using the exact stationary and axisymmetric vacuum solution, specifically the physical metric derived from the action \eqref{action}.
+In this context, we compute the black hole shadow using the exact stationary and axisymmetric vacuum solution, specifically the physical metric and the bumblebee profile derived from the field equations \eqref{eq:hEinstein} and \eqref{proca}.
 Accordingly, the line element is given by { \cite{Ara_jo_Filho_2024}:}

 where $\Delta = r^2 - 2Mr + a^2$, $\rho^2 = r^2 + a^2 \cos^2\theta$, and $X = \xi b^2$ is the dimensionless LSB parameter, with $\xi$ being the non-minimal coupling constant and $b^2 = b_\mu b^\mu$ the squared vacuum expectation value of the bumblebee field $B_\mu$.